-- All members of the Committee are independent directors. - Retention of an independent compensation consultant by the Committee - Balance of compensation elements (short-/longterm, cash/equity, fixed/variable) - Align incentive compensation with financial and non-financial organizational goals for sustained success. - Maintain a clawback policy for all executive officers - Solicit an annual advisory vote on executive compensation. - Maintain and enforce share ownership guidelines.
+- All members of the Committee are independent directors. - Retention of an independent compensation consultant by the Committee. - Balance of compensation elements (short-/longterm, cash/equity, fixed/variable). - Align incentive compensation with financial and non-financial organizational goals for sustained success. - Maintain a clawback policy for all executive officers, which complies with Section 10 of the Exchange Act and the rules promulgated thereunder. - Solicit an annual advisory vote on executive compensation. - Maintain share ownership guidelines.